OutSystems/docs-product/src/managing-the-applications-lifecycle/secure-the-applications/use-an-external-authentication-provider.md

 <div class="info" markdown="1">

 This section applies only to the authentication of **IT users**, like Developers and IT Administrators.
-The authentication of **end-users**, i.e. the users of your OutSystems applications, is [configured in the Users application](../../develop/security/end-user-manage/end-user-authentication/intro.md).
+The authentication of **end users**, i.e. the users of your OutSystems applications, is [configured in the Users application](../../develop/security/end-user-manage/end-user-authentication/intro.md).

 </div>